 Breaking Down Barriers to Treatment

-The single hardest thing in women addiction treatment is getting a woman into the door.
+The single hardest thing in women’s addiction treatment is getting a woman through the door.
+The obstacles are physical and pragmatic:

 - Childcare: Some women do not have someone to watch their children so that they can obtain a treatment.
 This underlying barrier is seldom addressed by classic programs.

-- Variations in presentation: Women are less likely to present their addiction openly or turn directly to treatment for substance abuse, but rather are more apt to mask their addiction problem or seek help from doctors for depression and anxiety.
+- Variations in presentation: Women are less likely to present their addiction openly or turn directly to treatment for substance abuse but rather are more apt to mask their addiction problem or seek help from doctors for depression and anxiety.

 The Bali Advantage for Women’s Recovery